Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Technique 1: The response time pattern

-Track how fast team members respond to messages over 4 weeks.
+What to watch: How fast team members respond to messages over 4 weeks.
 Baseline their normal response time, then watch for changes.

 How to check: Most chat tools show timestamp patterns.
-If someone normally responds within 2 hours but suddenly takes 8-12 hours consistently for 2 weeks, that’s a signal even if the total message count looks normal.
+If someone normally responds within 2 hours but suddenly takes 8–12 hours consistently for 2 weeks, that’s a signal even if total message count looks normal.

 Technique 2: The volunteer-to-assigned ratio

-Track what percentage of someone’s work is self-initiated vs. assigned.
+What to watch: What percentage of someone’s work is self-initiated vs. assigned.

-Warning pattern: Someone who normally volunteers stops.
-100% of their work becomes assigned tasks for 3+ weeks.
+Warning pattern: Someone who normally volunteers stops; 100% of their work becomes assigned tasks for 3+ weeks.

-What it reveals: They’ve shifted from proactive contributor to passive executor.
-Mental checkout before physical departure.
+What it reveals: They’ve shifted from proactive contributor to passive executor — mental checkout before physical departure.

 Technique 3: The meeting camera pattern (remote teams)